dSalazar10/Course_Material-Machine-Learning/Machine_Learning.md

 </ol>

-How much do we care about explain ability?
-How much do we care about making predictions?

 <p>Part 3: Deploying Models</p>
 We have a model and we are ready to use it.
 Model consumption
 -	Its important to know as much as possible how models are to be consumed